Inflation is all over the news. Whether it’s business, consumer or political news, we simply cannot escape it, and folks will continue to debate it.

-Here are 10 examples of dividend stocks with high dividend yields but also hold an F-rating in Dividend Grader, indicating that you should stay far, far away:
+Here are 10 examples of dividend stocks with high dividend yields but also hold an F-rating or a D-rating in Dividend Grader, indicating that you should stay far, far away:

 As you can see, each company has a huge double-digit dividend yield (the first on the list even has a triple-digit dividend yield!), but it also receives an “F” rating from Dividend Grader, making these stocks all Strong Sells.
 This is because their dividend trend, dividend reliability, forward dividend growth and earnings are very, very poor.

 Now, I don’t want to scare you away from dividends – far from it.
 I just want you to be aware of the potential risks.
 Investing in dividend stocks can also be very lucrative.
 If you get it right, you can make a fortune.
 Fundamentally strong dividend stocks pack a one-two punch of share price appreciation and a steady stream of income… with payouts that can be twice or five times what you get from a Treasury bond or a bank.

 The Crème de la Crème of Dividend Stocks